kuletxcore/NeptuniaFPS/README.md

 2. Fork this project
 3. Clone your copy of the project to your desired directory (using the Desktop app of choice)
 4. Follow the instructions of this video: https://youtube.com/watch?v=v-DWH5JQiDo (Disable initialization of .gitattributes and .gitignore, for I already have a working one in this repo.)
-5. Don't forget to push to "Source Control" after saving and push your changes to your remote via your chosen desktop app!
+5. Don't forget to submit to "Source Control" after saving and push your changes to your remote via your chosen desktop app!

 (This project uses the 4.20 build.)